kleon101/kleon101/README.md

 ## Hi there, I'm Shanmukh 👋

 👩🏻‍💻 Computer Science Student sharing about my journey and learnings in tech<br/>
-:bar_chart:  Majoring in Data Science and have a particular interest in Data/ML/AI Engineering.
+:bar_chart:  Majoring in Data Science and have a particular interest in Data/ML/AI Engineering<br/>
-👩🏻‍🎓 Studying Computer Scienceat the University of Queensland, Australia<br/>
+:mortar_board: Studying Computer Scienceat the University of Queensland, Australia<br/>
 💭 Currently learning about Web Information Systems and Advanced Techniques for High Dimenstional Data. <br/>

 # 💻 Tech Stack